purposeindustries/intellyo-application-design-system/e2e/README.md

 ### bypass

-You can skip the tests if necessary:
+You can skip the tests when you commit if necessary.
+Just use BYPASS_E2E env. variable like this:

-- `BYPASS_E2E=true npm run test:e2e`
+- `export BYPASS_E2E=true`

 ### pictures